haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 Data classification is an essential step in data analysis, as it enables the visualization and exploration of data patterns, trends, and distributions.
 It supports the identification of spatial relationships, the comparison of different areas or groups, and the communication of information in a more accessible and meaningful manner.

 ## Expressions
+An example of an expression you will be using during this analysis is as follows:

 - Case